radekskrabucha/fitness-tracker-be/README.md

-# Hono OpenAPI Template
+# Fitness Tracker Backend

-This project is a template for building APIs using Hono, OpenAPI, and TypeScript.
+This project is the backend for a Fitness Tracker application, built using Hono, OpenAPI, and TypeScript.

 ## Features